hpoleselo/cppcli/README.md

 - kg2lb offers the easy conversion from kilograms to pounds
 - lb2kg converts from pounds to kilograms
 - TODO: add quaternion conversions.

+## Future Implementation

+- Add shared functions across two different libraries to test how the referencing to this function (convertToFloat) is done.